restqa/restqa/README.md

   """
 ```

-Then simply run the command:
+Then simply run the command to get full report:

 ```
 npm run happy